Bob Dylan: 1960–1962: Move to New York and stardom

 Dylan dropped out of college in May 1960 at the end of his first year.
 In January 1961, he traveled to New York City to perform and to visit his musical idol Woody Guthrie at Greystone Park Psychiatric Hospital in New Jersey.
 Guthrie had been a revelation to Dylan and influenced his early performances.
 "The songs themselves had the infinite sweep of humanity in them," Dylan wrote in Chronicles: Volume One, his 2004 memoir.
 Guthrie "was the true voice of the American spirit.
 I said to myself I was going to be Guthrie's greatest disciple."
 He wrote that his early songwriting was also shaped by Robert Johnson's blues and what he called the "architectural forms" of Hank Williams's country songs.

-From February 1961, Dylan played at clubs around Greenwich Village, befriending and picking up material from folk singers, including Dave Van Ronk, Fred Neil, Odetta, the New Lost City Ramblers and the Irish musicians the Clancy Brothers and Tommy Makem.
+From February 1961, Dylan played at clubs around Greenwich Village, befriending and picking up material from folk singers, including Dave Van Ronk, Fred Neil, Odetta, the New Lost City Ramblers and Irish musicians the Clancy Brothers and Tommy Makem.
 In September, the New York Times critic Robert Shelton boosted Dylan's career with an enthusiastic review of his performance at Gerde's Folk City: "Bob Dylan: A Distinctive Folk-Song Stylist".
 That month, Dylan played harmonica on folk singer Carolyn Hester's third album, bringing him to the attention of the album's producer John Hammond, who signed Dylan to Columbia Records.
 Dylan's debut album, Bob Dylan, released March 19, 1962, consisted of traditional folk, blues and gospel material with just two original compositions, "Talkin' New York" and "Song to Woody".
 The album sold 5,000 copies in its first year, just breaking even.